jbampton/tooling-docs/apache-trusted-release/lifecycle.md

 : In a GitHub workflow the release candidate is built and validated following the Security Release Policy.

 **Current SVN Build Process**
 : This is our current SVN repository process for setting up a release candidate.
-Trigger the ATR automation by incuding release metadata.
+Trigger the ATR automation by including release metadata.

 **Release Candidate**
 : A release candidate consists of a folder of release files including metadata, SBOMs, public keys, signatures, and checksums.